Research Frontpage

 • Not late because governance patterns, pricing norms, and workflow standards are still forming.

-• More mature than before because agents are now embedded in workflow surfaces, triggerable from work items, and in some cases assignable.
+• More mature than before because agents are now embedded in workflow surfaces and can be triggered from work items.

 • Operationalization phase because the hard problems are shifting from capability demos to continuity, traceability, recovery, and budget control.